Trémaux tree: Definition and examples

-A Trémaux tree, for a graph $G$, is a spanning tree $T$ with the property that, for every edge $uv$ in $G$, one of the two endpoints $u$ and $v$ is an ancestor of the other.
+A Trémaux tree, for an undirected graph $G$, is a spanning tree $T$ with the property that, for every edge $uv$ in $G$, one of the two endpoints $u$ and $v$ is an ancestor of the other.
 To be a spanning tree, it must only use edges of $G$, and include every vertex, with a unique finite path between every pair of vertices.
 Additionally, to define the ancestor–descendant relation in this tree, one of its vertices must be designated as its root.

 If a finite graph has a Hamiltonian path, then rooting that path at one of its two endpoints produces a Trémaux tree.
 For such a path, every pair of vertices is an ancestor–descendant pair.

 In the graph shown below, the tree with edges 1–3, 2–3, and 3–4 is a Trémaux tree when it is rooted at vertex 1 or vertex 2: every edge of the graph belongs to the tree except for the edge 1–2, which (for these choices of root) connects an ancestor-descendant pair.

 However, rooting the same tree at vertex 3 or vertex 4 produces a rooted tree that is not a Trémaux tree, because with this root 1 and 2 are no longer an ancestor and descendant of each other.